fiatconnect/specification/fiatconnect-api.md

 # 6. Sandbox Environment

-In order to facilitate ease of client integration and testing against FiatConnect-compliant APIs, each FiatConnect API SHOULD have a corresponding *sandbox*
+In order to facilitate ease of client integration and testing against FiatConnect-compliant APIs, each FiatConnect API MUST have a corresponding *sandbox*
 API available.
 This sandbox API should be identical in behavior to the production FiatConnect API in every way, except for a number of key differences.

 ## 6.1.
 Celo Network